-I am a clinical medical physicist and Associate Director at Landauer residency program at CTCA Chicago site.
+I am a clinical medical physicist and Associate Site Director for the Landauer residency program at CTCA Chicago.
 I attended Purdue University for both undergraduate and graduate studies, completing my M.S. in medical physics in 2007.
 I completed my ABR board certification exams in 2011.
 When I’m not at work, I have a passion for sports, music, cooking, and spending time with my friends and family.

-Cara joined P&CP in 1998, which was purchased by Landauer Medical Physics (LMP) in 2008.
-Cara is a Director of Dosimetry, Dosimetry Coordinator for the LMP Physics Residency Program, and she currently holds the title of President of the American Association of Medical Dosimetrists.
-She has been doing dosimetry for 25 years, started her career in Radiologic Technology and then obtained her degree in Radiation Therapy, and completed a bachelor’s in health care administration.
-She is very passionate about Medical Dosimetry and teaching others how to be excellent dosimetrists.
+I joined P&CP in 1998, which was purchased by Landauer Medical Physics (LMP) in 2008.
+I am the Director of Dosimetry, Dosimetry Coordinator for the LMP Physics Residency Program, and currently hold the title of Past-President of the American Association of Medical Dosimetrists.
+I have been doing dosimetry for 25 years, starting in Radiologic Technology and then obtaining a degree in Radiation Therapy, and completing a bachelor’s in health care administration.
+I am very passionate about Medical Dosimetry and teaching others how to be excellent dosimetrists.